Sabasamkhaniani20232025/Sabasamkhaniani20232025/README.md

-- 👋 Hi I am Saba, a master's student in telecommunications systems.
-My research field is wireless telecommunications, reinforcement learning, and deep learning.
+- 👋 Hi, I am Saba, a senior student in telecommunications systems.
+My research field is the application of reinforcement learning and deep learning in wireless telecommunications.

 <!---
 Sabasamkhaniani20232025/Sabasamkhaniani20232025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.